What we do

 All iRTG members who work in projects conducting experiments with lab animals, will have the possibility to obtain a FELASA B certificate in a combined theoretical and practical workshop.
 Please contact the iRTG coordination if you need further information:

 Moreover, we also organize customized closed workshops.
-In 2021, we offered the following closed workshops:
+For example:

 - GraphPad Prism Statistics Workshop